Hecsall/streamdeck-motu-avb/README.md

     Add a DWORD `html_remote_debugging_enabled` with value `1` in the registry `@HKEY_CURRENT_USER\Software\Elgato Systems GmbH\StreamDeck`

 - Close and reopen the Stream Deck software then open [http://localhost:23654/](http://localhost:23654/) on your browser.

+> **Disclaimer**
+    All product and company names are trademarks™ or registered® trademarks of their respective holders.
+Use of them does not imply any affiliation with or endorsement by them.